How to Transfer Data from Pixel to Pixel?

-- Next, you need to turn on your Bluetooth and Wi-Fi connection.
+- Next, you need to log in to AirDroid.
 This is how AirDroid can easily transfer data wirelessly.

 - Step 3:Navigate to the File

 - Then open the file or data you wish to share with the other Pixel phone.
-Tap on the options button and then tap on Share.
-On the share sheet, you should find the AirDroid logo.
+Tap on the options button and then tap on Send icon.

 - Step 4:Share the file

-- Once you are redirected to the AirDroid app, you can select your friend’s name from the list of people you can share with, and then you’re done!
+- Once you are redirected to the AirDroid app, you can select your device name from the list you can share with, and then you're done!

 3 Use Bluetooth

 Bluetooth is an old method to share your data, and it works on Pixel and pretty much any other phone.
 However, it's very slow and unreliable and has a size limit.
 But if you want to use it, here's how.